MayorFalomo/Twitter-clone/README.md

 - It is a PWA so it can be installed on devices.
 - Infinite scroll so more tweets load when the user gets to the last tweet.
 - All users by default get a birthday date,bio, location and a link, this is i simply did for UI purposes. all are editable later as you wish.
-- your login data is saved to a cookie so you never have to remember your password or username.
+- Your login data is saved to a cookie so you never have to remember your password or username.

 ## License